 We include an image of the Maker, along with a preview image of their product, their business name and the name of the series, Meet the Maker.
 When these Pins are added to our Meet the Maker Pinterest Board, we include a link to the article on our blog.
 When the Pin is clicked on Pinterest, it drives traffic back to our blog and introduces readers to our Makers’ products.

-We’ve done the same for our Makers Education blog posts on our On the Blog Pinterest Board.
+We’ve done the same for our Makers Education blog posts: On the Blog Pinterest Board.

 To create Pins that entice people to click through and re-Pin, follow Pinterest’s creative best practices:

 Once you’ve got the Pinterest basics covered and you’re ready to level up, start experimenting with Pinterest Advertising and promote your Pins to reach a wider audience.

 Is your handmade business on Pinterest?
 Head over to The Make It Collective Community Group on Facebook and post your Pinterest URL in the discussion so we can check out your profile and give you a follow!

 Does this post need updating?
 We do our best to keep our content up to date, but if something has changed and this post needs updating, please get in touch and let us know.